Ativan Addiction: Symptoms, Risks, Detox, and Treatment

 Ativan Addiction Treatment Options

 Recovering from Ativan addiction is a long-term process involving levels of care; detox, rehab, sober living, support groups and aftercare.
-After detox, continuing treatment with inpatient or outpatient rehab helps individuals understand addiction, prevent relapse, address root causes, change harmful behaviors, and build a strong foundation in sobriety through therapy and 12-step work.
+After detox, ongoing treatment in inpatient or outpatient rehab helps people understand addiction.

 According to the National Institute on Drug Abuse, research shows long-term addiction treatment of 90 days or longer provides the best results for long term recovery, therefore long-term addiction treatment may be the best way to overcome Ativan addiction and maintain your sobriety.

-Clients or family members who enroll in a residential program at an addiction treatment center receive a safe, sober group environment, counseling, life skills training, educational sessions, behavioral and specialized therapies, 12-step work, and a structured daily routine.
+Clients or family members who enroll in a recovery program or residential program at an addiction treatment center receive a safe, sober group environment, counseling, life skills training, educational sessions, behavioral and specialized therapies, 12-step work, and a structured daily routine.

-An outpatient rehab program for Ativan addiction provides group sessions in a safe place.
+An outpatient rehab program for Ativan addiction provides group sessions in a safe place over an extended period of time.
 It allows you to live at home.
-The program includes counseling, educational talks, life skills training, and 12-step work.
+An outpatient treatment program includes counseling, educational talks, life skills training, and 12-step work.

-Costs depend on where you are, the type of mental health issues services, the medical professionals involved, and how long the program lasts.
+Costs depend on where you are, the type of mental health issues services, the medical professionals involved, and how long the treatment plan lasts.
 Payment options include insurance, EAPs, loans, or lower fees.

 Ativan addiction does not have to define you.
 Call Nova Recovery Center today at (888) 427-4932.
 Learn more about medical detox, 90-day rehab, and sober living programs.
 These programs help you stay sober for the long term.